kearnz/crypto-2-csv/README.md

 4. Add better error handling and unit testing.
 5. Add more options than simply csv (extend to store in DB).
 6. Integrate with other data sources and APIs.
+7. Add in more advanced time series analysis, including ARFIMA & LTSM

 ## Installation and Use